fbildirici/exptasarimoldwillberemoved/index.md

 # The World of XOpt

-We are a team of researchers working on exlainable optimization (XOpt) at University of Amsterdam (UvA).
+We are a team of researchers working on exlainable optimization (XOpt) at the University of Amsterdam (UvA).
 We maintain this website to collect and promote recent research on XOpt.
-Please feel free to reach us if you would like to see your work to be listed here.
+Please feel free to reach us if you would like to see your work listed here.

 {% include section.html %}